Your Silence Will Not Protect You: Poems

 In "Equinox" Lorde describes events in history which coincide with events in her life.
 She describes that the year her daughter was born was the same year W. E. B. Du Bois died, and the same year she marched into Washington.
-The same year John F. Kennedy fell off a roof, she describes how her house burnt down with no one in it, and the next day Malcolm X was shot dead.
+Then John F. Kennedy is assassinated, and the Vietnam War begins.
+She describes how her house burnt down with no one in it, and the following Sunday Malcolm X was shot dead.
 She reflects on how her children talk about "spring and peace" and she wonders if they'll ever fully understand the fighting that activists and Black communities have to do in order to survive.
 In "A Conversation between Audre Lorde and Adrienne Rich" Lorde states, "That this was the most we could do, while we constructed some saner future.
 But that we were in that kind of peril.
 And here it was reality, in fact.
-Some of the poems-'Equinox' is one of them-come from then".
+Some of the poems—'Equinox' is one of them—come from then".

 In "For Each Of You" Lorde reinforced the idea of being proud and speaking your mind, especially for the Black community.
 She tells people to "be proud of who you are and who you will be", and "speak proudly to your children wherever you may find them".
 According to a series of interviews conducted with Lorde, this poem "urges women, Black women specifically, to break through their silence because it is the only way to break through to each other".

-In "A Poem For Women in Rage", Lorde imagines a Black woman intending to kill a white woman waiting for her lesbian lover.
-Through fury and rage, Lorde confronts the issues between white and Black women and how, "I am weeping to learn the name of those streets my feet have worn thin with running and why they will never serve me".
-As a Black, lesbian, feminist, Lorde dealt with inequalities between how white and Black lesbians were treated in public spaces.
-She takes out this rage on this hypothetical person in the poem to exhibit her anger over such inequalities.
+In "A Poem For Women in Rage", Lorde describes hatred being launched at her by a white woman, and the dilemma of whether or not to respond with violence.
+Through fury and rage, Lorde confronts the issues between white and Black women—fear and love—and how, "I am weeping to learn the name of those streets my feet have worn thin with running and why they will never serve me".

-"Sister Outsider" is a poem that also happens to be a book by the same name by Lorde.
+"Sister Outsider" is a poem from which Lorde drew the name for her most famous book.
 Lorde compares how, "We were born poor in a time never touching each other's hunger" but that now, children are raised to respect themselves and each other.
 She argues that while accepting and acknowledging the best parts of oneself are important, it is equally important to recognize the dark parts as well.